ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 Some systems try to depend on *secure boot* or similar mechanisms to ensure that only specific software is run on a particular computer.
 Don’t take these mechanisms very seriously if the computer (such as a smartphone) may be physically controlled by a potential attacker.
 If an attacker has physical control over a device, then that attacker has ultimate control over the device.
 The reality is that secure boot systems have been repeatedly broken; trusting this to never happen in the future is ignoring the lessons of the past.
 You are better off designing your system so that you don’t need to trust the application on that device, but instead run software you need to trust on hardware controlled by someone you trust.
 Secure boot systems are far more powerful if the system is physically controlled by a trusted party, because then they are simply providing an additional protective measure for the one physically in control.

 🔔 Security misconfiguration is such a common mistake in web applications that it is 2017 OWASP Top 10 #6.
+[CWE-276](https://cwe.mitre.org/data/definitions/276.html) covers Incorrect Default Permissions.

 ### Quiz 1.10